UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ### Negating Organization Keyword Search

 If you want to negate your search, prepend a `NOT` keyword on your search (e.g., NOT AMAZON MICROSOFT GOOGLE).
-Similarly, the script will still look up each IP address inside the list or netstat using the IPInfo API but will only output the IP address that does not belong to the organization/s in your search.
+Similarly, the script will still look up each IP address inside the list or netstat but will only output the IP address that does not belong to the organization/s in your search.
 ```
 Enter organization keyword (e.g., Microsoft): NOT AMAZON MICROSOFT
 Processing wordlist...